Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 The LeNet tutorial uses the embedded processing system (PS) as an external controller to control the AI Engine-ML graph and data mover PL kernels.
 Review [Programming the PS Host Application Section in the AI Engine-ML Documentation](https://docs.amd.com/r/en-US/ug1076-ai-engine-environment/Programming-the-PS-Host-Application) to understand the process to create a host application.

-In addition to the PS host application (`main.cpp`), you must also compile the AI Engine-ML control code must also be compiled.
+In addition to the PS host application (`main.cpp`), you must also compile the AI Engine-ML control code.
 The AI Engine-ML compiler generates this control code (`aie_control_xrt.cpp`) when compiling the AI Engine-ML design graph and kernel code.
 The PS host application uses the AI Engine-ML control code to do the following:

 * Control the initial loading of the AI Engine-ML kernels.
-* Run the graph for several iterations, update the run time parameters associated with the graph, exit, and reset the AI Engine-ML tiles.
+* Run the graph for several iterations, update the runtime parameters associated with the graph, exit, and reset the AI Engine-ML tiles.

 The following figure shows the PS Host application stack diagram for the LeNet tutorial.